 So your car was running fine, but suddenly it’s, stalling, jerking, idling poorly, surging, or just running poorly.

 The function of the throttle position sensor (TPS) is; to supply information to the (ECU) about the position of the engines throttle.

-The (TPS) converts the (throttle valve) position into a proportional voltage signal which is fed to the engine control unit (ECU).
+The (TPS) converts the (throttle valve) position into a proportional voltage signal.
+Which is then fed to the engine control unit (ECU).
 As a result, the information from the throttle position sensor (TPS); is critical for proper start up and smooth throttle response.
 The (ECU) uses this and other information to calculate the proper amount of; fuel injection timing, ignition timing, camshaft timing, anti-lock braking system and transmission shift points.

 Throttle Position Sensor (TPS) Types